 Handles on different sides

-Material could be more sturdy
+Material could be sturdier

 While there's no dearth of shoe storage options available, if you're looking specifically for a bin, then we recommend this sleek under bed set, which comes with two separate units.
-Each one holds up to 12 pairs of shoes giving you, in total, room for 24 pairs!
+Each one holds up to 12 pairs of shoes to give you, in total, room for 24 pairs!
 What's more, if you have boots or other larger styles, the inner dividers are adjustable so you can re-shape them to create roomier compartments.
 They also have transparent tops for easy viewing of your collection, and handles are smartly placed on two different sides so you can store them facing in either direction and still access a handle.

 There are five color choices in total, and if you don't want adjustable dividers, that option is available, too.
 You can also buy a single bin.
 While we like these options, we'd also like to see one with a more durable frame or sturdier inserts to protect shoes even more.